-- 6.8 The extent of the Primary Shopping Area has been reviewed to address the requirement in the NPPF to provide and define the extent of primary and secondary shopping frontages in town centres.
-The previous Local Plan provided for the Inner and Outer Core where the requirement for the Inner Core was 85% of frontages to be in retail use with a lower requirement of 50% in the Outer Core.
-The primary shopping areas illustrated on the Policies map include those selected areas, largely within the previous Inner Core designation, where it is reasonable to maintain a high percentage of retail uses within each street frontage.
-Greater flexibility for changes of use is provided to maximise the number of occupied units and sustain a more diverse composition of uses.
+- The extent of the Primary Shopping Area has been reviewed to address the 14.8 requirement in the NPPF to provide and define the extent of primary and secondary shopping frontages in town centres.
+The previous Local Plan provided for an the Inner and Outer Core where the requirement for the Inner Core was 85% of frontages to be in retail use with a lower requirement of 50% in the Outer Core.
+The primary shopping areas illustrated on the Policies map include those selected areas, largely within the previous Inner Core designation, where it is reasonable to maintain up to 70% a high percentage of A1-retail uses within each street frontage.
+A3 (restaurants and cafes) use, however, will be considered preferable to long term vacancies, if after extended marketing A1 retail use cannot be secured.
+Within the secondary frontages as illustrated on the Policies map, 50% A1 retail use will maintained.
+Greater flexibility for changes of use within Classes A1-A5-is provided to maximise the number of occupied units and sustain a more diverse composition of uses.
 This reflects the increasing predominance of leisure, food/drink and cultural uses within town centre areas historically confined to retail uses only.
-It will also help accommodate the need for additional capacity for town centre uses in the main Town Centre area. - 6.9 Town Centre sites are the Council's strong preference for future retail development in line with the retail hierarchy.
+It will also help accommodate the need for additional capacity for town centre uses in the main Town Centre area. - 14.9 Town Centre sites are the Council's strong preference for future retail development in line with the retail hierarchy.
 The need for further development capacity within the Town Centre will largely be met by redevelopment of existing areas, given the land use, environmental and topographic constraints on further Town Centre expansion.
 The St. Botolph's area to the east will continue to be a focus for new development in the Town Centre, with the Firstsite gallery, which opened in 2011, serving as a catalyst for further culture and leisure-focused development.
-With permission granted for an arthouse cinema, further development is programmed to include development of town centre floorspace including a hotel; restaurant cluster; and student accommodation.
+With permission granted for an arthouse cinema, further development is programmed to include development of town centre floorspace including an 85-bed-hotel; restaurant cluster; and student accommodation.